 For the purposes of this post, the key words in this title are “Performance Success”.
 Certainly a strategic approach needs well-developed objectives accompanied by cohesive and flexible tactical plans to execute effectively.
-There are four phases to this mission:
+There are four CHANGE stages to this mission:

 - Deployment – GoLive of whatever is going live…new tech, process, product, policy, etc.

 - Implementation – Moment of Need Support of Post-GoLive to ensure we StayLive

 - Adoption – Routinization of Workflow applications to ensure we OptimizeLive

 - Sustainment – Established change & maintenance protocols to ensure RetainLive